Friday, April 14, 2023

 Louisa Cummings Jones died in Baltimore in 1927 from pneumonia at age 78.
 She is buried in Loudon Park Cemetery.

 The life of an oysterman was not for wimps.
-While the big boats could use dredges and gather larger catches, most of the catching was done by hand tonging using a pair of metal rakes attached to long wooden poles.
+While the big boats could use dredges and gather larger catches, Maryland did not allow the use of dredges, so most of the catching was done by hand tonging using a pair of metal rakes attached to long wooden poles.
+A tonger could bring up about 8 bushels of oysters in a day.
 It was back-breaking work that required the oystermen to go out in all kinds of foul weather.
 The customers wanted their oysters even in the winter.

 Of William's five sons, three of them followed him into careers on the water.
 Milton became the captain of a fishing boat.
 William worked in a shipyard, and Cleveland became the captain of a private yacht in Florida.
 Spencer operated a bakery and the youngest son, Calvin, my grandchildren's 2X-great grandfather, worked in a hat factory and later as a carpenter.
 The picture below shows William's children with Calvin on the far right.